PaddleCV-SIG/MedicalSeg/README.md

 ```

 ### 3.3.
 Add a dataset file
-Our dataset file inherit MedicalDataset base class, where data split is based on the train_list.txt and val_list.txt you generated from previous step.
-Details can infer the [dataset script](./medicalseg/datasets/lung_coronavirus.py).
+Our dataset file inherits MedicalDataset base class, where data split is based on the train_list.txt and val_list.txt you generated from previous step.
+For more details, please refer to the [dataset script](./medicalseg/datasets/lung_coronavirus.py).

 ### 3.4.
 Add a run script
 The run script is used to automate a series of process.
 To add your config file, just replicate the [run-vnet.sh](run-vnet.sh) and change it based on your thought.
 Here is the content of what they mean: